PALETTE PAINTING SERIES

 2016

-This is a collection of work from 2013-2019 inspired by letter writing, memories, and living near the ocean for a stint.
+A collection of work from 2016-2019 inspired by letter writing, memories, the passing of time, and living near the ever-shifting and alluring ocean in Marblehead, MA

 acrylic, thread, mineral paper